 Please, Don’t Call It Basketball Anymore

-On several occasions, I said what I think about current basketball (for instance, see the following posts: Basketball 1.0, True basketball, and Pristine basketball).
+On several occasions, I stated what I think about current basketball (for instance, see the following posts: Basketball 1.0, True basketball, and Pristine basketball).
 After watching some games of the 2018 NCAA tournament, I have to admit that my beloved college basketball has been corrupted as well.
 It is not as unwatchable as the NBA … Continue reading Please, Don’t Call It Basketball Anymore

 Pristine basketball